Rishikabob/MFSR/milestone3.md

 ### Low fidelity wireframes
+For each idea in its respective user story, we created a wireframe for how that idea would look.
 #### User Story 1
 ##### Idea 1
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FQ9RVqPlCqX1KEZ3ZkcZYt6%2FUsersStory-1-idea-1%3Fnode-id%3D0%253A1" allowfullscreen></iframe>